jonathan-laurent/AlphaZero.jl/docs/src/index.md

-Because AlphaZero is resource-hungry, successful open-source implementations (such as [Leela Zero](https://github.com/leela-zero/leela-zero)) consist in large and complex codebases written in low-level languages (such as C++).
+Because AlphaZero is resource-hungry, successful open-source implementations (such as [Leela Zero](https://github.com/leela-zero/leela-zero)) are written in low-level languages (such as C++) and optimized for highly distributed computing environments.
 This makes them hardly accessible for students, researchers and hackers.

-Many simple Python implementations can be found on Github, but none of them is able to beat a reasonable baseline on games such as _Connect Four_ or _Othello_.
+Many simple Python implementations can be found on Github, but none of them is able to beat a reasonable baseline on games such as _Othello_ or _Connect Four_.
 As an illustration, the benchmark in the README of the [most popular of them](https://github.com/suragnair/alpha-zero-general) only features a _random_ baseline, along with a _greedy_ baseline that does not appear to be significantly stronger.